 Old Cartmel Cottage has everything you need for a little getaway.
 Completely renovated last year by owner Angela Stephenson, her care and attention to detail is evident throughout the rooms.

-This bijou space is perfectly formed with a fully equiped kitchen, cosy living space and comfortable bedroom.
+This bijou space is perfectly formed with a fully-equipped kitchen, cosy living space and comfortable bedroom.
 The bathroom has a powerful monsoon shower (great for waking up in the morning) while underfloor heating and a roaring fire will ensure you are always warm inside the cottage.

 It was really clear during my visit that Angela wants her guests to have a great time at Old Cartmel Cottage so has created her ideal of the perfect holiday home.